FunmiM/Alzheimer-s-Disease-Data-Science-Project/README.md

 Background: A high frequency of "0" (black) pixels represents the non-brain area.
 Brain Tissue: Most tissue pixels fall between the [Value] and [Value] range.
-Finding: There are no significant brightness biases between "Non-Demented" and "Demented" classes, meaning the AI won't "cheat" by looking at lighting.
+Finding: There are no significant brightness biases between "Non-Demented" and "Demented" classes.

 ### 4. Feature Engineering & Augmentation

 I calculated the average Texture (Graininess) and Contrast for the dataset.

-Mean Brightness: [Average Value from your stats_df] Texture/Contrast: The augmented images appear to maintain the same statistical properties as the original scans.
+Mean Brightness: 74.044948

-> Conclusion: The dataset is of high quality and is ready to be pre-processed for Machine Learning model training.
+Texture/Contrast: The augmented images appear to maintain the same statistical properties as the original scans.

-2. **The Pop Quiz Pile (Testing):** Photos the AI has never seen before, used to prove it actually learned something.
+Conclusion: The dataset is of high quality and is ready to be pre-processed for Machine Learning model training.

 **Would you like me to show you the code to split your folders into "Train" and "Test" sets?****